WouterVerleur/D-D-Charactersheets-and-battle-control/docs/index.md

 # D&D Charactersheets and battle control
-A simple programm designed for a D&amp;D group to create Character sheets and use them as a guide for a battle.
-This programm creates a battle master when started on a computer that does not have the programm running.
+A simple program designed for a D&amp;D group to create Character sheets and use them as a guide for a battle.
+This program creates a battle master when started on a computer that does not have the programm running.
 Any other computer in the network can than connect to the battle master to create a slave of this master.
-Thisway the DM has control over the battle and party members can view information like the order and the health of friendly characters.
+This way the DM has control over the battle and party members can view information like the order and the health of friendly characters.

-You can download a jar of the latest version [here]({{ site.url }}/dndbattle-2.jar).
+You can download a jar of the latest version [here]({{ site.url }}/dndbattle-2.1.jar).
 Requires Java.

 ## Current features